adamcharnock/django-hordak/README.rst

 **Double entry bookkeeping in Django.**

-Django Hordak provides a `simple model layer`_ for a double-entry bookkeeping system.
+Django Hordak provides a `simple model layer`_ for a double-entry accounting system.
 The intention is not to provide a full-featured app, but rather to provide a reliable foundation on which to build such apps.